dasKamael/100DaysOfCode/README.md

 ### What did I do?
-I've done the first little Project of the free Flutter course on Youtube by The Net Ninja (https://www.youtube.com/watch?v=p5dkB3Mrxdo&list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ&index=16) and practiced all the Widgets and Layouts I've learnd so far.
+I've done the first little Project of the free Flutter course on Youtube by The Net Ninja (https://www.youtube.com/watch?v=p5dkB3Mrxdo&list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ&index=16) and practiced all the Widgets and Layouts I've learned so far.

 ### How long did it take?
 1 1/2 Hour